yogstation13/Yogstation/.github/ISSUE_TEMPLATE/feature_request.md

 ```
 *************************************************************************************
-**DO NOT POST THAT SHIT HERE.DO NOT POST THAT SHIT HERE.DO NOT POST THAT SHIT HERE.**
+**DO NOT POST THAT HERE.DO NOT POST THAT HERE.DO NOT POST THAT HERE.**
 *************************************************************************************
-**DO NOT POST THAT SHIT HERE.DO NOT POST THAT SHIT HERE.DO NOT POST THAT SHIT HERE.**
+**DO NOT POST THAT HERE.DO NOT POST THAT HERE.DO NOT POST THAT HERE.**
 *************************************************************************************
-**DO NOT POST THAT SHIT HERE.DO NOT POST THAT SHIT HERE.DO NOT POST THAT SHIT HERE.**
+**DO NOT POST THAT HERE.DO NOT POST THAT HERE.DO NOT POST THAT HERE.**
 *************************************************************************************
-**DO NOT POST THAT SHIT HERE.DO NOT POST THAT SHIT HERE.DO NOT POST THAT SHIT HERE.**
+**DO NOT POST THAT HERE.DO NOT POST THAT HERE.DO NOT POST THAT HERE.**
 *************************************************************************************
 ```